Cheap Eats in Reykjavík - Meals for about 1000 ISK / under 10$

 As you’ve probably guessed by the name, Reykjavik’s The Deli serves up delicious, hearty Italian fare.
 The Deli sells pizza by the slice and lots of tasty paninis, making it the perfect lunch option when sightseeing downtown.

-Lots of dishes are in under 1000 kr ($10-US), so guests won’t be stuck for budget-friendly options.
+Two slices of pizza cost 970 kr, and there is a nice selection of paninis for 1090 kr a piece.
 One of the cutest things about The Deli is that the chef grows all the herbs, oregano and basil and such at home.
 Check out their Facebook, it’s super personal and friendly – worth following even if you never make it to Reykjavik!

 7. Reykjavík Chips – Fries